Energy Management Systems for Subtractive and Additive Precision Manufacturing

 Integration of the following modules in the Smart Manufacturing Platform for precision machining: platform-based systems engineering to enable requirements formalization and reusability, multi-level, heterogeneous and hybrid modeling of manufacturing and ancillary equipment, predictive analytics for anomaly detection using sensory information and data analytics, context-driven supervisory control architectures enabling model/control interoperability, scheduling of manufacturing operations to maximize energy savings, big data analytics, reduction and secure IoT communication protocols.

-• Data analytics tool for analyzing energy consumption in manufacturing facilities
+• Developed a data analytics tool for analyzing energy consumption in manufacturing facilities

 Potential Impact